vaibhavlachhwani/auralis/README.md

 -   **Interactive Dashboard**: A modern, responsive web interface with interactive charts and tables for easy data exploration.
 -   **Protocol Distribution**: See a breakdown of network traffic by protocol (TCP, UDP, etc.).
 -   **Connection Details**: View a detailed list of active network connections with information like source/destination IPs, ports, and data transferred.
+-   **Historical Data Analysis**: Explore past network activity with a dedicated history page, allowing for trend analysis and retrospective investigation.

 ## Data Flow